eduart1989/NestBullQueue/README.md

 yarn test:e2e
 ```

-# NestifyMe API
+# NestBull API

-Welcome to the NestifyMe API.
+Welcome to the NestBullQueue API.
 Below, you'll find a list of the available endpoint URLs for this API.

 ## Endpoints